4 min read

 This can be seen in a recent award-winning project in claims.
 Our client saw that their customers wanted to file non-emergency claims outside of working hours, and reduce their time waiting on hold.
 The chatbot was developed around this problem, and provided a user-friendly solution with more than 75% Net Promoter Score (NPS).

-Matteo believes we achieved this NPS thanks to our client and Spixii committing early on to user testing.
+We achieved this NPS thanks to our client and Spixii committing early on to user testing.
 The initial product was tested on a group of 20 individuals.
 Their comments varied widely from internal feedback.

 "Embrace the challenges that can arise if others, whether team members or testers, have views that differ dramatically from yours.
 It is easier to empathise with like-minded people, but we must break out of that confirmation bias.
 Instead of taking things for granted, take a step back and see innovation from a different angle.
 Once you do this, your design will be more than what you wanted.
 It will be a greater vision that works for everyone."